-- Monitoring of expenditure against budget: Expenditure patterns continued to be impacted by the consequences of the Covid-19 pandemic.
-FPP have regularly considered the latest outturn forecasts and investigated deviations to expenditure and income, seeking actions to realise opportunities to improve the financial performance.
-The financial performance was in line with the budget. - ♦ Transparency and control of spending on outdoor education and sailing: FPP has continued to receive separate school and sailing monthly accounts.
-These help ensure the sailing activities continue on a self-financing basis and do not draw on the Academy's funds. - Accuracy of data returns to ESFA: Returns data were successfully compiled this year with numbers provided to ESFA in October.
+- Looking forward, given the increased student numbers in October 2022 and the consequently increased funding, a balanced budget has been set for the new school year.
+With continued student intake at current level the forecast for future years within the current three-year plan is a small surplus.
+There are likely to be challenges to meet going forward, especially if funding does not increase in line with inflation and pay rises.
+The committee continues to focus on getting the Academy to have a sustainable financial situation. - Monitoring of expenditure against budget: FPP have regularly considered the latest outturn forecasts and investigated deviations to expenditure and income, seeking actions to realise opportunities to improve the financial performance.
+The financial performance was in line with the budget; both the income and expenditure were slightly higher, resulting is a smaller deficit than budgeted. - Transparency and control of spending on outdoor education and sailing: FPP has continued to receive separate school and sailing monthly accounts.
+These help ensure the sailing activities continue on a self-financing basis and do not draw on the Academy's funds.
+Additionally, the committee put in effort to consult with the trustees of the sailing charity, to get improvements regarding the information on monthly sailing income and expenditure, and to ensure the transfer of required funds do not impact on the school. - Accuracy of data returns to ESFA: Returns data were successfully compiled this year with numbers provided to ESFA in October.
 As indicated above, student numbers are a key input for the annual funding from the DfE and are an area of focus which gives an early indication (in October) of the funding for the next financial year.
 They are a key input to the Academy's future financial planning. - Value for money/contracts: FPP have continued to strongly support the Head of Finance's explorations of options for smarter procurement.
-FPP have sought feedback on key service to ensure they are providing value to the Academy. - Compliance with the Academies Financial Handbook: FPP received a note giving assurance that the Academy was compliant with new requirements in the then latest Handbook.
+FPP have sought feedback on key services to ensure they are providing value to the Academy. - Compliance with the Academy Trust Handbook: FPP received a note giving assurance that the Academy was compliant with new requirements in the then latest Handbook.
 FPP asked the Academy's internal auditor to review the school's financial regulations in detail for compliance with all the provisions of the Handbook and the conclusion was the school is in compliance.
-As occurs each year, the FPP are due to get feedback on all recent changes in the Academies Financial Handbook in the first term of the new school year. - Cyber-security: FPP received regular updates on actions to secure back up of core data in the event of a systems failure and to verify the security of the school's systems from hacking.
-There were no cyber incidents reported to the FPP this year.
-The risk of such an event is on the Academy's risk register. - ♦ Health and safety: FPP and governors in general have been closely involved in the plans and risk assessments undertaken to ensure that the risks associated with Covid-19 to school personnel and students, as the disease has evolved, are minimised too as low as reasonably practical.
-FPP has requested annual Health and Safety surveys, and the report for last year's survey is due to be submitted to the committee at their first meeting in the new financial year. - Greig City Academy Learning awards: Awards have been lower than budgeted this year due to the impact of Covid.
-The FPP received reports (as have been received historically) on the number and nature of awards over the previous year. - Premises: FPP have received reports on the state of the premises at each meeting covering both normal activities, including those to help manage Covid-19 risk for school staff and students when on site.
-The Academy has gained funds for roof works and boiler replacement.
-These projects commenced over the summer and will be monitored by the FPP to their completion.
+As occurs each year, the FPP are due to get feedback on all recent changes in the Academy Trust Handbook in the first term of the new school year. - Cyber-security: There were no cyber incidents reported to the FPP this year.
+The risk of such an event is on the Academy's risk register.
+Recognising the wide scope of the FPP committee this is an area which has been transferred to the Audit and Risk committee. - Health and safety: FPP has received health and safety reports at meetings.
+There was an annual Health and Safety survey early in the year from a new supplier.
+The school were not satisfied with the survey and a second survey was commissioned from the previous supplier.
+Actions from this audit are to be followed up this year.